mikolajroszak/qsp-protocol-node/doc/node-operator.md

 - `export QSP_ETH_AUTH_TOKEN='[Infura Token]'`
 - `export QSP_ETH_PASSPHRASE='[MyEtherWallet Password]'`

-If you close your terminal you will have to set these variables again before starting another node instance.

 The password must NOT contain quotes (double or single).
-The safest approach to verify whether your password matches what you have set is to check the value of QSP_ETH_PASSPHRASE in a terminal: `echo $QSP_ETH_PASSPHRASE`
+The safest approach to verify whether your password matches what you have set is to check the value of `QSP_ETH_PASSPHRASE` in a terminal: `echo $QSP_ETH_PASSPHRASE`
-If the output matches your original password (without the quotes!), the latter is correctly set.
+If the output matches your original password (without the quotes!), you have correctly set the password.
 Otherwise, launching the audit node will fail.

+If you close your terminal you will have to set these variables again before starting another node instance.

 ### Run the Node!
 In order to run the audit node container, Docker must be running.
 Check whether the docker daemon